nelsonfigueroa/nelson.cloud/content/post/2019_10_31_learning_go.md

 }
 ```

-## Loops
+## For Loops

-The only type of loop in Go is the `for` loop.
-It is similar to `for` loops in other languages.
+ Similar to `for` loops in other languages.
 We define a counter, a stopping condition, and a counter increment/decrement.
 See the example below:

 ```go
 package main